 where $I_d$ denotes the depth image and $\phi:\mathbb{R}^3\to\mathbb{R}$ means the query of the reconstructed TSDF volume.

 One main difference of our method against ROSEFusion~\cite{zhang2021rosefusion} is that we leverage a moving volume to perform pose estimation to make our tracking module scalable to large-scale scenes.
 This is inspired by the success of the moving TSDF-Fusion strategy~\cite{Whelan2012,Roth2012}.
 The process of the management of the moving explicit volume and pose estimation based on randomized optimization is illustrated in Algorithm~\ref{algorithm1}.
-We initialize the first moving volume $\mathcal{V}_a$ given the first camera position $\varphi_a$, and the input RGB-D frames $I_*^t$, which are observed within volume $\mathcal{V}_a$ are integrated.
+Given the first camera position $\varphi_a$ and the input RGB-D frames $I_*^t$, we initialize the first moving volume $\mathcal{V}_a$.
+Only the parts observed within the volume $\mathcal{V}_a$ are integrated.
 The camera pose would be marked as an anchor $\varphi_a$ each time the volume is moved.
 We transform the moving volume $\mathcal{V}_a$ only when the Euclidean distance between the current camera $\varphi_t$ and the last anchor camera $\varphi_a$ exceeds a threshold $\tau_v$ in any direction of the 3 axes.
-We create a new moving volume $\mathcal{V}_{i+1}$, inheriting the overlapping regions from $\mathcal{V}_{a}$ to minimize the transferring costs, shown in Eq. \ref{eq:mov_volume}.
-After swapping, $\mathcal{V}_{i}$ is abandoned.
+We create a new moving volume $\mathcal{V}_{t}$, inheriting the overlapping regions from $\mathcal{V}_{a}$ to minimize the transferring costs, shown in Eq. \ref{eq:mov_volume}.

-where $(x, y, z)$ refers to the voxel coordinate and $\mathcal{V}_0$ is the default value of the TSDF volume.
-Here we set its TSDF value to one and the other attributes, including color and weights, to zero.
+where $(x, y, z)$ refers to the world coordinate and $\mathcal{V}_0$ is the default value of the TSDF volume.
+Here, we set its TSDF value to one and the other attributes, including color and weights, to zero.

+After swapping, $\mathcal{V}_{t}$ is marked as the new anchor volume $\mathcal{V}_{a}$.
 In our implementation, we use a dense axis-aligned moving TSDF volume $\mathcal{V}_a$ with resolution higher than that of $\mathcal{V}_{\text{coarse}}$.
 Our system can accurately perceive local environments with a fixed and moderate memory cost to maintain efficiency.